Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse8.png)

 As you can see in the screenshot, I’ve also used the `getfile` command to get a copy of the NTDS database file.
 In general, many malicious activities can be executed within the given security context.

-**Result: Domain Admin with pre-defined user name and password has been created successfully.**

 ### Exfiltrate access tokens of Global Admin from Azure PowerShell by adding custom PostImportScript